numToStr/Comment.nvim/README.md

 <a id="languages"></a>

-### 🗨️ Languages
+### 🗨️ Languages + Filetypes

-Most languages have support for comments via `commentstring` but there might be a language that is not supported.
-There are two ways to enable commenting for unsupported languages:
+Most languages/filetypes have support for comments via `commentstring` but there might be a filetype that is not supported.
+There are two ways to enable commenting for unsupported filetypes:

-1. You can set `commentstring` for that language like the following
+1. You can set `commentstring` for that particular filetype like the following

 ```lua
 vim.bo.commentstring = '//%s'